mtrebi/thread-pool/README.md

 	 Loop
 		If Queue is not empty
-			Unqueue work
+			Dequeue work
 			Do it

 This looks alright but it's **not very efficient**.
-Doyou see why?
+Do you see why?
 What would happen if there is no work in the Queue?
 The threads would keep looping and asking all the time: Is the queue empty?

 The more sensible implementation is done by "sleeping" the threads until some work is added to the queue.
 As we saw before, as soon as we enqueue work, a signal **notify_one()** is sent.
 This allows us to implement a more efficient algorithm:

 	Loop
 		If Queue is empty
 			Wait signal
-		Unqueue work
+		Dequeue work
 		Do it

 This signal system is implemented in C++ with **conditional variables**.
 Conditional variables are always bound to a mutex, so I added a mutex to the thread pool class just to manage this.
 The final code of a worker looks like this: